 The tool also helps you optimize your channel.
 It combines both YouTube and Google analytics to give helpful and actionable insights that can boost page views, increase traction, and grow your business.

 What I like about MorningFame:

 One of the things you will like about MorningFame is that it is helpful in keyword research since it has an inbuilt keyword research tool that pulls data directly from YouTube.
 It will then give relevant tags based on your keywords.

 It’s also a fantastic tool to spy on your competitors.
 If you want to outrank your competitors fast, you need to know strategies that are working for them.
 MorningFame can help you do that.
-It can suggest you relevant search terms and tags to use in your YouTube content.
+It can suggest you relevant search queries and tags to use in your YouTube content.